m-lm/taproot/README.md

 # Taproot

-Taproot is a key-value store written in modern C++ with minimal dependencies, supporting data persistence through append-only logs and LZ4-compressed binary snapshots with compaction for storage efficiency.
-It supports networking via TCP sockets by leveraging Asio, and emphasizes simplicity in setup, configuration, and workflow – all while being self-contained and easy to use.
+Taproot is a key-value store written in C++20 with minimal dependencies, supporting data persistence through append-only logs and LZ4-compressed binary snapshots with compaction for storage efficiency.
+It also supports client-server interfacing via TCP sockets by leveraging Asio, and emphasizes simplicity in setup, configuration, and workflow – all while being self-contained and easy to use.

+Taproot was developed to be a simple Redis-like clone for educational purposes with as few dependencies as possible.
+The impetus for this project was my growing interest in storage engines, data structures, and database management systems.

 -----

-Taproot was developed to be a simple Redis-like clone for educational purposes with as few dependencies as possible.
-The impetus for this project was my growing interest in storage engines, data structures, and database management systems (especially NoSQL ones).
-In the process, I learned more about C++, system design, algorithms, and data structures.

 ## Table of Contents